chipycodingworkshop/CodingWorkshops/problems/py101/testing/README.md

     make

-- Which are packages get installed?
+- Which packages got installed?
 - Which version of python is getting used?
 - How many tests pass, skipped and how long did it take?
 - Note a new directory `htmlcov` was created.
 We will revisit this in Exericse 5.